 During the festival, food trucks sold tacos, burgers, funnel cake, beer, cider, fried oreos/snickers/cookie dough/twinkies/pb&js… You won’t go hungry or thirsty.

-We had a blast and plan to take the Airstream to both Misty Mountain Music Festivals in 2020!
+We had a blast and plan to take the Airstream back to Misty Mountain Music Festival in 2020!